machinalis/iepy/docs/tutorial.rst

 ----------------------------------

 IEPY needs to have your input documents in a `MongoDB <https://www.mongodb.org/>`_ database.
+To help you do this, your IEPY application comes with the script ``createdb.py``.
+This script loads your database with "toy" documents, so you have to edit it in order to make it load your actual documents.

-All that you need to provide is an identifier for each document (which must be a unique string), and the document text.
+For each document, all you have to provide is an identifier  (which must be a unique string) and the document text.
-Your documents are probably stored somewhere outside a IEPY database, so every application needs some code to convert and import the documents.
+Your documents are probably stored somewhere outside a IEPY database, so you will need code to convert and import them.
-Most of the import code depends heavily on the format and storage of your input data, but all of them need to write into the IEPY database.
+This code will depend heavily on the format and storage of your input data, but it will always have to write into the IEPY database.

 Any script that needs to create documents in the IEPY database should do the following::